 I quickly looked at my paperwork.
 And realized she was right.

 So I forked over the $65.
 And I didn’t complain about paying the $40 late fee this time.
 And I slunk out of there with my tail between my legs.

-Maybe it’s a good thing that I make a fool of myself on a semi-regular basis.
+Maybe it’s a good thing that I screw up and make a fool of myself on a semi-regular basis.
 I’m such an egomaniac as it is.
 I’d probably really be obnoxious if I was right all the time.